ASSOCIATE ProFessor

 Rachelle Drummond

-Rachelle Drummond is a Master of Science candidate in Community Health Sciences at the University of Calgary.
-Rachelle is originally from Edmonton, Alberta and graduated from MacEwan University with a Bachelor of Arts with a double major in psychology and political science.
-She earned her Master of Public Policy at the University of Calgary in 2022, where her research focused on health policy, specifically in the realm of pediatric oncology follow-up guidelines and policies.
-Rachelle’s current research in the CARE4Kids Lab focuses on adherence to follow-up care as it relates to knowledge of late-effects and perceived seriousness.
-Her research interests include pediatric oncology, psychology, health policy and quality of life for survivors and patients.
-Rachelle’s research passions include patient and survivor empowerment in their health care plans, improved knowledge sharing between health care workers and patients, and post-traumatic growth.
-In her spare time, Rachelle enjoys hiking, skiing, rock climbing, reading, and volunteering.
+Rachelle Drummond is a Master of Science student in the Clinical Psychology program at the University of Calgary.
+Originally from Edmonton Alberta, Rachelle holds a Bachelor of Arts from MacEwan University with a double major in psychology and political science.
+In 2022, Rachelle earned a Master of Public Policy at the University of Calgary, where her research focused on health policy, specifically in the realm of Canadian follow-up guidelines and policies for childhood cancer.
+She earned her Master of Science in Community Health Sciences in 2024 from the Cumming School of Medicine, where her thesis focused on healthcare utilization among young-adult survivors of childhood cancer.
+Rachelle’s research passions include patient and survivor empowerment, improved knowledge sharing between health care workers and patients, post-traumatic growth, and health system sustainability.
+In her spare time, you can find Rachelle outside biking, hiking, skiing, climbing, or reading a good book.

 Education